 Collection of leaves with apple scab is the most important step in fungicide resistance testing.
-If leaves have been sprayed, collected at the wrong time or stored incorrectly, PDC may not be able to recover viable spores for testing.
-Success of fungicide resistance testing is greatest when leaves are submitted before the end of June.
+If leaves have been sprayed, collected at the wrong time, or stored incorrectly, PDC may not be able to recover viable spores for testing.
+The success of fungicide resistance testing is greatest when leaves are submitted before the end of June.

 Please follow the collection instructions below carefully.